Alikersantti: Obtaining the rank

 Conscripts are first given basic military training for 2 months.
 About 30% are selected for NCO training (aliupseerikoulu or AUK), which lasts 4 months.
-Most alikersanttis are posted to companies for squad leader duty.
+Most alikersanttis are posted to companies for section leader duty.
 This is the most common conscript leader rank.
 Additionally, in many specialist branches with a 12-month service the rank is given automatically and the alikersantti is not given a command, e.g. assistant mechanic (apumekaanikko) in the Air Force.

+As all NCO's, alikersantti is addressed as herra alikersantti, which translates as Sir.

 It is also the highest rank that can be given to a soldier that has not completed any NCO course.